xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 ---
 ::

+### Upgrading

+Ubuntu 24.10 has reached end of life and is no longer supported.

+Ubuntu 25.04 is the latest ARM release of Ubuntu.
+This update is supported until January 2026.

+Read the :PageLink{title="Changelog" url="https://discourse.ubuntu.com/t/plucky-puffin-release-notes/48687"}

+#### Changes noticed from 24.10 - 25.04:
+- Added Accessibility and Encryption options during install
+- Maximum display scaling is now 200%.

+ARM desktop builds will continue on a 9-month release cycle until a new LTS is available

 ### Conclusion

 That's it!
-You've now got Ubuntu 24.10 running natively on Apple Silicon with full GUI support.
+You've now got Ubuntu 25.04 running natively on Apple Silicon with full GUI support.
 Whether you're testing code, learning Linux, or just exploring, this VM setup gives you flexibility with solid performance.

 If you found this guide helpful, consider checking out our other virtualization tips — or share this with a fellow Mac/Linux enthusiast!